nguyensjsu/sp21-172-scaleforce/prototype/README.md

 I believe this is related to haproxy making a certain HTTP request against the backend and expecting a certain status code, so I think a combination of updating the backend app and using a `haproxy.cfg` might work, but I'm honestly out of my depth here.
+Have yet to test with React app.